 Why people shy away from mutual funds?

-Biggest reason for people opting for FDs/RDs is the cushion against the high volatility in the markets which can change your mutual fund returns to even negative if invested for short period.
+The biggest reason for people opting for FDs/ RDs is the cushion against the high volatility in the markets which can change your mutual fund returns to even negative if invested for short period.
 Though if invested in the right fund, returns in short term can still be as high as 8-10%.
-Fixed deposits give you risk free 7-8% per year which you happily accept and reduce the risk involved.
+Fixed deposits give you risk-free 7-8% per year which you happily accept and reduce the risk involved.

 Benefits of investing in mutual funds

-Mutual funds offer a plethora of benefits which are not available in other investment instruments.
+Mutual funds offer a plethora of benefits that are not available in other investment instruments.
 Let us discuss a few here for you: